-As a system admin we know the importance of backup.
-This article will help you to how to Backup and Restore SVN (Subversion) repository on Linux.
+Being a system administrator, you must know the importance of backups.
+This article will help you to how to backup and restore SVN repository on Linux systems using command line.

-Below example will help you to restore repository from a backup file.
+Now if you are required to restore your svn repository from backup.
+Use the following example to restore repository from a backup file.
 For this example we are creating new repository to restore dump.

 # svnadmin create /var/www/svn/mynewrepo

 Now restore backup to newly created repository using following command.